Priesemann-Group/icomo/docs/installation.md

 $ pip install icomo
 ```

+It might be the case that the system doesn't find the graphviz software installed via
+pip.
+This is needed to display the flows between compartment In this case follow the
+installation instructions from the [graphviz website](https://graphviz.org/download/).

 To run all the examples, you might also want to install the optional dependencies:

 ```bash